aiforged/docs/docs/custom-service-code/basemodule/enums/documentstatus.md

 #### Queued

-Value: 11
+Value: `11`

+Description:
-Description: The document is queued for processing.
+The document is queued for processing.

 When to use:

 * Awaiting a worker or pipeline slot.

-Tip:
+!!! tip

-* Pair with FIFO or priority queues as applicable.
+    Pair with FIFO or priority queues as applicable.

 ***

 #### Verifying

-Value: 12
+Value: `12`

+Description:
-Description: The document is currently being verified (in-progress HITL).
+The document is currently being verified (in-progress HITL).

 When to use: